Fixed-Time Parameter Adaptation for Safe Control Synthesis: Numerical Case Studies

 \subsection{Quadrotor with unknown drag coefficients}

-Our next study examines a simulated quadrotor in a wind field.
-We consider a quadrotor whose objective is to track a Gerono lemniscate (figure-eight) trajectory while obeying attitude and altitude constraints despite wind perturbing the nominal system dynamics.

-For our nominal system model, we consider the 6-DOF rigid-body dynamic model of the quadrotor as described in \cite{Beard2008quadrotordynamics}.
-We denote $\boldsymbol{\chi} = [x\; y\; z\; u\; v\; w\; \phi\; \theta\; \psi\; p\; q\; r]^T$ as the state, where $x$, $y$, and $z$ are the position coordinates (in m) with respect to an inertial frame, $u$, $v$, and $w$ are the translational velocities (in m/s) with respect to the body-fixed frame, $\phi$, $\theta$, and $\psi$ (in rad) are the roll, pitch, and yaw Euler angles defining a ZYX rotation from the inertial frame to the body-fixed frame, and $p$, $q$, and $r$ are the roll, pitch, and yaw rates (in rad/s) defined with respect to the body-fixed frame.
-To model the wind, we note that much attention has been given to its effect on the nominal dynamics of a quadrotor system \cite{Sydney2013quadrotor,tran2015quadrotor,Guo2018quadrotor}.
-Specifically, the phenomena of blade flapping, induced velocity, and aerodynamic drag have been studied extensively.
-We neglect the effects of blade flapping and induced velocity, and instead focus on aerodynamic drag.
+The next study examines a simulated quadrotor in a wind field: the objective is to track a Gerono lemniscate (figure-eight) trajectory while obeying attitude and altitude constraints despite wind perturbations.
+The nominal quadrotor is modeled via the 6-DOF rigid-body dynamic model in \cite[Ch.
+3, Eq.
+(16) - (19)]{Beard2008quadrotordynamics}.
+The state is $\boldsymbol{\chi} = [x\; y\; z\; u\; v\; w\; \phi\; \theta\; \psi\; p\; q\; r]^T$; where $x$, $y$, and $z$ are the position coordinates (in m) w.r.t. an inertial frame $\mathcal{I}$; $u$, $v$, and $w$ are the translational velocities (in m/s) w.r.t. the body-fixed frame $\mathcal{B}$; $\phi$, $\theta$, and $\psi$ (in rad) are the roll, pitch, and yaw Euler angles defining a ZYX rotation from $\mathcal{I}$ to $\mathcal{B}$; and $p$, $q$, and $r$ are the roll, pitch, and yaw rates (in rad/s) defined w.r.t. $\mathcal{B}$.
+While wind perturbs the dynamics via such phenomena as blade flapping, induced velocity, and aerodynamic drag (see \cite{Sydney2013quadrotor,tran2015quadrotor}), in this paper only aerodynamic drag is considered.